oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

 ### Objectives
 In this workshop, you:

-- Update the Social Media App to include AI-Powered Search
+- Enhance Social Media App with AI-Powered Search.
-- Make use of the OCI API keys for integration with APEX
+- Integrate APEX and OCI using API keys.
-- Integrate APEX with OCI Vision Service using REST Data Sources
+- Seamlessly link APEX with OCI Vision Service through REST Data Sources.

 ### Prerequisites for Building this App:

 - A paid Oracle Cloud Infrastructure account or a FREE Oracle Cloud account with $300 credits for 30 days to use on other services.
-More about it here: https://www.oracle.com/in/cloud/free/
+Read more about it here: https://www.oracle.com/in/cloud/free/

 - An OCI compartment.
 An Oracle Cloud account comes with two pre-configured compartments - The tenancy (root compartment) and ManagedCompartmentForPaaS (created by Oracle for Oracle Platform services)